tcharding/tobin.cc/content/blog/tor-libp2p.md

 For ease of development we hard code the local address used for the listener, localhost on port 7777.
-The application accepts a [Multiaddr](https://docs.libp2p.io/concepts/addressing/) (a libp2p specified format for addresses) which is the multiadddr for the onion service we wish to connect to.
+The application accepts a [Multiaddr](https://docs.libp2p.io/concepts/addressing/) (a libp2p specified format for addresses) which is the multiaddr for the onion service we wish to connect to.

 I'm omitting the code for creating the onion service because it is